ozoidemi/ePaper_guest_dashboard/README.md

 In fact, at one point they had enabled this functionality, only to roll it back soon after due to security concerns.

-With great power comes great responsibility... thankfully, no power means no responsibility? right?
-RIGHT???!!!
+With great power comes great responsibility.

 #### Fact 3 out of 3